Relm4/book/src/threads_and_async.md

 ## Commands

-Of course, Relm4 has plenty of solutions to avoid this problem.
-Commands are a simple yet extremely powerful mechanism that cover most use cases.
+There are multiple possibilities to address this common problem.
+In this chapter we'll have a look at Commands which is a simple yet extremely powerful mechanism which covers most use cases.

 Let's say you have an application that fetches data from a website.
 This leaves us in a similar situation as before: If we a synchronous HTTP library in the update function, we will block our main thread and freeze the application until the server responds.
-So instead, we're going to use commands in this example.
+So instead, we're going to use Commands in this example.

 Commands are background tasks that can be spawned using a `ComponentSender` or `FactoryComponentSender`.
 They run until they return their result as a `CommandOutput` message that will be processes by the component again.